r-near/nearc/README.md

 ## Technical Details

-### MicroPython Integration
+### MicroPython backend

-NEARC uses a customized version of MicroPython as its runtime environment:
+NEARC can use a customized version of MicroPython as its runtime environment:

 - Focused on minimal memory footprint and efficient execution
 - Includes NEAR-specific host function bindings
 - Provides a Python standard library subset optimized for smart contracts

+### CPython backend

+NEARC can use a customized version of CPython as its runtime environment:

+- Provides a more compatible CPython-derived runtime at the cost of slightly larger WASM file sizes and startup gas costs
+- Includes NEAR-specific host function bindings
+- Provides most of the CPython standard library except parts which are not relevant to the WASM/NEAR runtime environment
+- Supports various WASM file size optimization strategies which allow balancing WASM file size/startup gas costs/runtime safety

 ### Support for External Dependencies